kamenomi-dev/LiteLoaderPlugin-Tool-QBot/README.md

-# whiteListUltra-LiteLoaderPlugin-QBot
+# LiteLoaderPlugin-Tool-QBot
-A QBot for the WhiteList Ultra Minecraft Bedrock Edition Plugin
+A QBot for the Minecraft Bedrock Edition Plugin.